Mandatory Commercial Organics Recycling

 Edible Food Recovery for Grocers, Restaurants, and Food Service Facilities

 SB 1383 requires cities to establish edible food recovery outreach and inspection programs, help connect mandated edible food generators with food recovery organizations/services, and ensure there is sufficient county-wide capacity for all the recovered edible food.
-Commercial edible food generators who choose to participate in the voluntary edible food recovery program must arrange to recover edible food, establish contracts with food recovery organizations, keep records of all edible food recovery, and submit all written agreements/contracts with a food recovery organization or service to the City each year.
+Food generators that are considered to be Tier 1 or Tier 2 Commercial Edible Food Generators under SB 1383 must arrange to recover the maximum amount of edible food possible, establish contracts with food recovery organizations, keep records of all edible food recovery, and submit all written agreements/contracts with a food recovery organization or service to the City each year.
 The City is currently working on outreach to Tier 1 and Tier 2 edible food generators.

 Mandatory Commercial Recycling